 5. Google Workspace

 Formerly known as Google Suite, Google Workspace hardly needs any introduction.
 Google’s cloud-based office suite provides many document management and collaboration tools in Google Drive, Calendar, Docs and Sheets.
-The rebranded version now comes with much-needed cloud security such as data loss prevention and client-side encryption.

 Workspace excels as a jack-of-all-trades, offering other productivity tools like word processing, spreadsheets and email.
 However, its general nature also makes it weak for specialized tasks like project management, document management, or acting as a knowledge base.